CongLeSolutionX/Harmonic_Atomica/README.md

 I'll leave these questions hanging on the public domain for now.

+> [!NOTE]
+> I dont know how to combine all the things together yet
+> and I'm not sure they are even valuable at this moment.

 I need spending more time on hunting a real job now.

 Help me out if anyone knows any legitimate companies currently hiring!